selfxyz/workshop/README.md

 The script will:
 - ✅ Build contracts with Foundry
 - ✅ Deploy ProofOfHuman contract
-- ✅ Calculate and set scope using deployed address
 - ✅ Verify contract on CeloScan
 - ✅ Display deployment summary